-Earlier this year, Karen Douthwaite, WWF’s Lead Ocean Specialist, joined Nat Hab during their climate change trip series where travelers could learn about the threats to our planet while seeing some of its most precious wildlife.
+In 2020, Karen Douthwaite, WWF’s Lead Ocean Specialist, joined Nat Hab during their climate change trip series, where travelers could learn about the threats to our planet while seeing some of its most precious wildlife.

-Douthwaite and Nat Hab travelers were able to meet the gentle gray whales at the end of their long journey from the Arctic waters of north Alaska.
+Douthwaite and Nat Hab travelers were able to meet the gentle gray whales at the end of their long journey from the Arctic waters of northern Alaska.
 They migrate to these warm, calm waters to give birth.
-Gray whales are known to be curious whales who frequently swim close to whale watching boats to investigate.
-Baja is also known for its gorgeous scenery including turquoise waters, mangrove forests, and huge variety of wildlife.
-Travelers have the chance to view seals, sea turtles, gray whales, whale sharks, and, if they are lucky, a blue whale.
+Gray whales are known to be curious whales who frequently swim close to whale-watching boats to investigate.
+Baja is also known for its gorgeous scenery, including turquoise waters, mangrove forests, and a huge variety of wildlife.
+Travelers have the chance to view seals, sea turtles, gray whales, whale sharks, and if they are lucky, a blue whale.

 WWF works to protect gray whales by ensuring their Arctic feeding habitat and Baja calving habitat are protected.
 Watch the AMA below and be sure to follow Nat Hab (@NaturalHabitatAdventures) and WWF (@WorldWildlifeFund) on Instagram to have your chance to ask the experts anything!